 As an art major, I also got plenty of drawing and painting experience, including those of the human figure.
 In those classes, the students were offered an opportunity to vote on the use of live, nude models in the class, but those who still objected for religious or personal reasons were allowed to opt out.

 I also had to take an Intro to BASIC Programming class at Berea.
 This was back in the days when many people still thought that in order to use a computer, you had to know how to program one.
 One of the assignments was to create a perpetual calendar that would show on which day in history any date that was entered had occurred.
 I believe that this and other classes were graded on a curve, because I managed to pass even though I never succeeded in producing a working calendar.
-(Today, by the way, every student is given a laptop to use throughout their stay at Berea and to take with them when they graduate.)
+(Incidentally, most of the computers on campus at that time were "dumb terminals" tied into the mainframe in the basement of Lincoln Hall.
+Today, every student is given a laptop to use throughout their stay at Berea and to take with them when they graduate.)

 Acting, which was held in Jekyll Drama Center, was a required class for all students.
 Some of the class exercises were – how shall we say – a bit unusual.
 One day, they had each student pretend he or she was an animal while the rest of the class watched.
 The teacher's assistant said, "Now, you're going to feel a little embarrassed doing this, but that's the point."